ansatzcapital/dilib/README.md

 The **pattern** is: when creating objects, always express what you depend on, and let someone else give you those dependencies.
-(This is sometimes referred to as the "Hollywood principle": "Don't call us; we'll call you.")
+(This is sometimes referred to as the "Hollywood principle": "Don't call us; we'll call you." 😎)

 The **framework** is meant to ease the inevitable boilerplate that occurs when following this pattern, and `dilib` is one such framework.